srikash/bto_mri_protocols_info/README.md

-# bto_mri_protocols_info
+# BRAIN-To MRI Protocols Repository
-This is a repository of wiki, code and containers for post-processing data acquired using the BRAIN-TO imaging protocols on a Siemens Prisma 3 T
+This is a repository of wiki, code and containers for processing data acquired using the BRAIN-TO imaging protocols on Siemens MAGNETOM Prisma 3 T (XA30).

+Please refer this [Siemens MAGNETOM Flash article](https://marketing.webassets.siemens-healthineers.com/ed15b22a01ec5497/ef408bcafa80/siemens-healthineers-magnetom-world-Kashyap_Uludag_BRAIN-TO_protocols.pdf) for an overview.

 #### Contributors
 Sriranga Kashyap, BRAIN-To Lab, Krembil Brain Institute, UHN<br />